ds-devesh/Bank-loan-study/README.md

 Cancelled: Customer canceled the application.
 Refused: Loan application was rejected.
 Unused Offer: Loan was approved but unused.

 Business Objectives:
 The primary aim of the project is to identify patterns and key factors that influence loan defaults.
 These insights can help the company:

-Deny loans to high-risk applicants.
+-Deny loans to high-risk applicants.
-Reduce loan amounts for borderline applicants.
+-Reduce loan amounts for borderline applicants.
-Adjust interest rates for risky applicants.
+-Adjust interest rates for risky applicants.

-Project Workflow
+*Project Workflow
 1. Exploratory Data Analysis (EDA)
 A. Handling Missing Data:
 Identified and visualized missing data across variables.